 Tilo Amhoff is an architectural historian with interests in architecture and modernity, particularly in the effects of economic development.
 He studied architecture at the Bauhaus-University in Weimar, the University of Applied Arts Vienna, and Virginia Tech University.

 Samer Bagaeen is an academic practitioner with a strong track-record of working with local communities and communities of practice.
 He is a member of the Place Alliance’s Core Supporters Group.
 He has served on the Town and Country Planning Association’s Policy Council since 2010 and in 2015, was elected to its Board of Trustees and to the Royal Town Planning Institute’s Board of Trustees.

 Architect Duncan Baker-Brown is an expert in sustainable development in the construction industry.
 His Waste House project developed from work for Channel 4's Grand Designs L, seeks a practice that strives to be environmentally benign.
 His teaching focusses on live projects as pedagogical tools.
-He is currently writing a book 'The Re-Use Atlas: a designers guide towards the circular economy'.
+In 2017 he published a book, 'The Re-Use Atlas: a designers guide towards the circular economy'.

 Katy Beinart's current practice and research explores links between material culture, mobility and place, particularly looking at how migrant memory can be made visible in processes of urban change.
 Her practice has evolved to combine participatory and archival research processes with installation and site-based works.

 Dean of the College of Arts and Humanities with a background in architecture, Anne Boddington's research and pedagogic interests cover architecture, design, cultural geography, museum learning and learning spaces.
 She sits on many prestigious boards and committees and has led numerous successful projects and funding bids.